certified translation

 Once you have selected the translator, place an application for your project and then wait for the confirmation call.
 It is better to send your documents by email because this step looks more professional.
 Moreover, if there are any specific guidelines or instructions, mention them as well.

-Decide the delivery time
+Decide the delivery time.

-In case of Legal Documents
+In the case of Legal Documents

 Confidentiality